 And if you do buy an illegal backup copy, you will be engaging in copyright infringement if you load that illegal copy onto your computer, i.e., the unauthorized reproduction of the infringing computer program into memory.
 Lesson: if you want a backup copy of a lawfully owned computer program, back it up yourself.

 The original authorship appearing on a website may be protected by copyright.
 This includes writings, artwork, photographs, and other forms of authorship protected by copyright.
-Procedures for registering the contents of a website may be found in Circular 66, Copyright Registration for Online Works.
+Procedures for registering the contents of a website may be found in Circular 66, Copyright Registration of Websites and Website Content.

 Copyright law does not protect domain names.
 The Internet Corporation for Assigned Names and Numbers (ICANN), a nonprofit organization that has assumed the responsibility for domain name system management, administers the assignation of domain names through accredited registers.

 Uploading or downloading works protected by copyright without the authority of the copyright owner is an infringement of the copyright owner's exclusive rights of reproduction and/or distribution.
 Anyone found to have infringed a copyrighted work may be liable for statutory damages up to $30,000 for each work infringed and, if willful infringement is proven by the copyright owner, that amount may be increased up to $150,000 for each work infringed.
 In addition, an infringer of a work may also be liable for the attorney's fees incurred by the copyright owner to enforce his or her rights.

 Whether or not a particular work is being made available under the authority of the copyright owner is a question of fact.
 But since any original work of authorship fixed in a tangible medium (including a computer file) is protected by federal copyright law upon creation, in the absence of clear information to the contrary, most works may be assumed to be protected by federal copyright law.